 Distance from Kanab: 9 minutes

-The Bunting hike, accessed by driving through one of the neighbourhoods in Kanab, is a great one if you want a workout with sweeping views of red rock mesas.
+The Bunting hike is one of the outstanding hikes in Kanab if you want a workout with sweeping views of red rock mesas.
+It is accessed by driving through one of the neighbourhoods in Kanab,

 Coral Pink Sand Dunes State Park